ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 ```

 Note that you are required to provide at least 1 dock plugin and 1 dock instance.
-The Docking Server’s Action API can take in a dock’s instance information separately to bypass the database, but its plugin must exist in the server’s configuration.
+The Docking Server's Action API can take in a dock's instance information separately to bypass the database, but its plugin must exist in the server's configuration.
 If you plan to only use this API, you can set a `dummy_dock`.
-Generally speaking, its wise to set your docks in the database and use the Docking Server’s API to dock at an instance’s Dock ID to decouple the semantic information about docks from the action request (requiring your application instead to have all of the docks’ locations), but bypassing the database can be useful for testing and movable docking targets.
+Generally speaking, its wise to set your docks in the database and use the Docking Server's API to dock at an instance's Dock ID to decouple the semantic information about docks from the action request (requiring your application instead to have all of the docks' locations), but bypassing the database can be useful for testing and movable docking targets.

 The dock poses in the map can be annotated using your favorite map editing tools, obtained by `/clicked_point` in rviz2, or measured location.

 ## Configuring Docking Server

-Now that we have both a plugin for interacting with a dock and specified the locations of docks in your map, we’re ready to configure the docking server.
+Now that we have both a plugin for interacting with a dock and specified the locations of docks in your map, we're ready to configure the docking server.
-For this example, we’re going to use the Nvidia-Segway Nova Carter Robot and you can find the source code of this demo in the `nova_carter_docking` package.
+For this example, we're going to use the Nvidia-Segway Nova Carter Robot and you can find the source code of this demo in the `nova_carter_docking` package.
 For a full list of parameters and their descriptions, check out the [Docking Server][docking-server].

 Below is an example configuration used by the Nova Carter robot.
 Notable is the setting of the `fixed_frame` to `odom`, not `map` in order to decouple localization error from the docking procedure.
 We also use one dock plugin `nova_carter_dock` for all `N` docks specified in the `dock_database` file.

-The simple charging dock plugin uses a 70cm staging offset from the dock’s database pose for staging.
+The simple charging dock plugin uses a 70cm staging offset from the dock's database pose for staging.
 This staging pose is selected as close enough to detect the dock but far enough away to give maneuvering space to account for expected dock movement or localization error.

-Since `use_stall_detection` for the `JointStates` is `false`, we are considered successfully docked once we’re within `docking_threshold` (5cm) to the docking pose.
+Since `use_stall_detection` for the `JointStates` is `false`, we are considered successfully docked once we're within `docking_threshold` (5cm) to the docking pose.
-This docking pose is specified as the detected pose with the `external_detection_*` offsets applied to account for the robot’s intended docking pose relative to the detected feature.
+This docking pose is specified as the detected pose with the `external_detection_*` offsets applied to account for the robot's intended docking pose relative to the detected feature.
-In this example, Apriltags are used, so we apply the rotations to the Apriltag detected frame and a `-0.18` translational offset to account for the pose the robot should be in when docked relative to the tag’s pose.
+In this example, Apriltags are used, so we apply the rotations to the Apriltag detected frame and a `-0.18` translational offset to account for the pose the robot should be in when docked relative to the tag's pose.
-Since `use_external_detection_pose` and `use_battery_status` are both enabled, we use both detected dock poses (apriltag) and battery state information for determining if we’re charging.
+Since `use_external_detection_pose` and `use_battery_status` are both enabled, we use both detected dock poses (apriltag) and battery state information for determining if we're charging.

-The maximum speed is 15 cm/s to slowly and carefully back into the dock and we’ll retry docking 3x in case charging is not detected or we lose detected dock tracks during the attempt.
+The maximum speed is 15 cm/s to slowly and carefully back into the dock and we'll retry docking 3x in case charging is not detected or we lose detected dock tracks during the attempt.

 ```yaml
 docking_server: